Skip to main content

 Before you run your test migration, it’s a good idea to go through a pre-migration checklist, making sure your data and environment are prepped and ready.
 Atlassian has one for Jira here and Confluence here.

 Once you’ve ticked everything off, it’s time to take your instance for a test drive.
-A test migration is recommended, no matter your migration complexity or how many users you have.
+A test migration is recommended, regardless of your migration complexity or number of users.
 This phase will help you uncover any problems, understand how long migration will take, and get a migration runbook ready to go.
 There are three key tasks:

 Backup